KatalyxOrg/katabase-grahpql-api/documentation/REFRESH_TOKEN_IMPLEMENTATION.md

 # Refresh Token Implementation

-This document describes the refresh token mechanism implemented in the iZola API.
+This document describes the refresh token mechanism implemented in the Katabase GraphQL API.

 ## Overview